 But of every thing about her I imagined, the part I saw most clearly was her jaw.
 Tightly clenched, while she tried to maintain her patience with all these fools insisting she squeeze yet another commitment into her already packed day.
 Don’t give me one more thing to do that jaw says, as it flexes back and forth.
 Give me a tool I can use.*

 That reader had a point.
 Um, she had several, actually.
-In order to have writing groups that give you substantive feedback, you have to have some understanding of one another’s field. ok, yeah, it helps to have the occasional non-expert read your work—but for regular methods and checks and manuscript development?
+In order to have writing groups that give you substantive feedback, you have to have some understanding of one another’s field.
+OK, yeah, it helps to have the occasional non-expert read your work—but for regular methods and checks and manuscript development?
 You can’t always be struggling with folks who don’t understand or respect the fundamental assumptions of your field(s).

 In addition, you do have to have some time available for this group if it’s going to work, and your participation has to be consistent.
 But with three full time jobs (baby, paid labor, and dissertation), where is that time going to come from?

 I don’t say this to fault Seamster’s piece—she actually does a fantastic job of showing us that writing groups can and should change to meet your needs.
-But Lissette was struggling with a combination of constraints that is particularly difficult and made it hard to see how Seamster’s solution could work for her: she’s interdisciplinary, intellectually isolated, and time-strapped.
+But the reader was struggling with a combination of constraints that is particularly difficult and made it hard to see how Seamster’s solution could work for her: she’s interdisciplinary, intellectually isolated, and time-strapped.
 Under those conditions, visions of finding your scholarly voice while wrapped in the loving embrace of your colleagues?
 Well, they tend to fall flat.

 Even if your situation isn’t this knotty, the fact is that writing groups take time and energy: someone has to organize them, everyone has to show up for them, and usually someone needs to do a bit of steering to keep them on schedule and on course.
 Sometimes they fall apart.
 Sometimes its participants are weighed down by other obligations.
 How can you make a writing group work, when everything in your life is making it nearly impossible to maintain?